gerwin3/code-blocks/README.md

 ### Format Parser

-A structure ...
+A structure that takes binary or text input and turns it into a sturctured format.

-Hard to do correctly since they often have the property that whilst building the representation their internal state is incomplete and unstable.
+Note: Hard to do correctly since they often have the property that whilst building the representation their internal state is incomplete and unstable.

 [relate to representation]

 ### Format Writer

+The opposite of a format parser.

 Often unnecessary since they can be directly implemented as function on their representation object.